neondatabase/website/content/docs/integrations/hasura.md

 Hasura Cloud is an open source GraphQL engine that provides a scalable, highly available, globally distributed, secure GraphQL API for your data sources.

-The following instructions describe how to connect to a new or existing Neon database from Hasura Cloud.
+The following instructions describe how to connect a Hasura Cloud project to a new or existing Neon database.

-_**Note**_ If you are migrating to Neon from Hasura with Heroku Postgres, refer to our [Migrate from Heroku](/docs/how-to-guides/hasura-heroku-migration) guide for data migration instructions after connecting to a Neon project.

 ## Connecting to a new Neon database

 Use the following instructions to connect to a new Neon database.
 The database is created for you when you connect your Hasura Cloud project to Neon.
 This connection method authenticates you from Hasura Cloud.

 1. Navigate to [Hasura Cloud](https://cloud.hasura.io/projects) and sign up or log in.
 1. On the Hasura Cloud dashboard, create a Hasura project.
 1. After the project is initialized, click **Launch Console** to open the Hasura Console.
-1. Select **DATA** from the top navigation bar.
-1. Select the **Create New Database** tab.
+1. On the Hasura Console, navigate to **DATA** > **Manage** > **Connect Database** > **Create New Database**.
 1. Click **Connect Neon Database**.
-If you are not logged in to Neon already, you are directed to a Neon authorization dialog.
-1. Select an authentication option.
-1. In the Neon authorization dialog, click **Authorize**.

-    A message appears at the top right of the Hasura Console indicating that a data source is being added.
-A subsequent message indicates that the data source was added successfully and provides a **View Database** button, which directs you to the **Data Manager** dialog in the Hasura Console, opened to the default `public` schema in Neon.

-To start using your Neon database from the Hasura Console, see [Next steps](#next-steps).
+1. When prompted to login or sign up for Neon, we recommend selecting **Continue with Hasura** for seamless authentication.

+After authenticating, a new Neon PostgreSQL database is created and connected to your Hasura project, and the Neon project connection string is associated with the `PG_DATABASE_URL` environment variable.

+To start exploring Hasura's GraphQL API with data stored in Neon, see [Load a template in Hasura](#load-a-template-in-hasura-optional).

 ## Connecting to an existing Neon database